robertwtucker/kafka2scaler/README.md

 >   --topic inspire --replication-factor 1 --partitions 1
 ```

 **Important**: Because the [Confluent Platform](https://www.confluent.io/product/confluent-platform/) Docker image for Kafka defines three volume mount-points, each time a `docker run` command using the image is executed, three new Docker volumes are created.
-Even though these volumes are very small in size, this can lead to the creation of plethora of Docker volumes without an associated container.
-In order to make sure that these are cleaned up, use a Docker command similar to the following (adjust as appropriate for your operating system):
+Even though these volumes are very small in size, this can lead to the creation of a plethora of Docker volumes without an associated container.
+Use a Docker command similar to the following (adjust as appropriate for your operating system) to make sure that these are cleaned up:

 ```console
 > docker volume rm $(docker ls -qf dangling=true)